 How Do I Go to Nagalapuram Falls?

-Nagalapuram falls is situated in Arai Village.
+Nagalapuram fall is situated in Arai Village.
 If you are coming from Tirupathi, travel 23 kilometers towards Uthukottai.
 Take left at Pichatur town and head towards Pichatur Dam.
 From Pichatur Dam, Arai village where is the falls is situated, is at around 8 kilometers distance.

 If you are coming from Chennai, Pichatur town is at around 20 kilometers distance, after crossing Uthukottai town.
 Take Right at Pichatur and go towards the Pichatur dam and then to Arai village.